strongswan/swidGenerator/README.rst

       --software-id SOFTWARE-ID
                             Do a targeted request for the specified Software-ID.
-A Software-ID is made up as follows: "{regid}_{unique- id}".
-Example: "strongswan.org_Ubuntu_12.04-i686-stron
+A Software-ID is made up as follows: "{regid}__{unique-id}".
-                            gswan-4.5.2-1.2".
+                            Example: "strongswan.org__Ubuntu_16.04-i686-strongswan-5.6.0".
                             If no matching package is found, the output is empty and the exit code is set to 1.
       --package PACKAGE     Do a targeted request for the specified package name.
                             The package name corresponds to a package name returned by the environment's package manager, e.g